 24 February 2018 from 10:00 until 17:00.
 Doors open at 09:30.

 Jasmine Suite, Centre for Chinese Contemporary Art, Thomas Street, Manchester, M4 1EU.
 The venue is fully accessible.
 For more information on CFCCA, including how to get there, please follow the link here.

 Please book your ticket using the links below.
-You need to be signed in to do so.
-Special early bird tickets are available until one month before the event.
-These are just £62.50 for Redeye Members and £72.50 for non-members.
+You need to be signed to do so.
+Special discounted tickets for £49.50 are available until the 1st December.
+Please note our terms and conditions including our refund policy.

 If you like this event you will also enjoy:

 Our second Digital Detox workshop covers Cyanotype and Salt Prints on 31 March 2018 in Liverpool.